How to Get Rid Of Old Furniture

 Donate to charity organizations

 Ask around in your social circles, or search the web to find charity organizations that accept furniture donations and will pick them up for free.
-Although, if a piece of furniture is really damaged, think about other strategies for getting rid of it.
+Although, if a piece of furniture is damaged, think about other strategies for removing it.

 Donate pieces that are in good condition.
 There’s a chance someone might put them to good use.
 If organizations you’ve contacted don’t do the pickup part, you can organize the transport yourself.